dalikameshwarrao/SolidPrinciples/README.md

 # SolidPrinciples

-manjunadh says that every devloper must use the Solid principles
+manjunadh says that every devloper must use the Solid principles.